 Portable direction finder

-The StSG-52 was a portable direction finding receiver
+The StSG-52 is a portable radio direction finder

 built by Wilhelm Quante